prakrutpatel/corner-camera/README.md

 CornerCam (Turning Corners into Cameras) - Python Reimplementation

-This package is a best-effort translation of the MIT CornerCam MATLAB code.
+This package is a best effort translation of the MIT CornerCam MATLAB code.

 Dependencies (suggested):
   - numpy